mongodb-js/mongodb-schema/README.md

           "Number",
           "Undefined"             // for convenience, we treat Undefined as its own type ],
-        "has_duplicates": false,   // there were no duplicate values "types": [
+        "hasDuplicates": false,   // there were no duplicate values "types": [
           {
             "name": "Boolean",